freerange/pair-programming-presentation/presentation.md

     * culture

 ^
-- Pairing helps collective code ownership work.
+- We think pairing helps collective code ownership work.
-- Increase your Bus Factor.
-- c.f.
-Coding Standard
+- Working on a large long-lived codebase is not the same as working on a one-person project and you have to adapt the way you work.
-- Everyone is empowered to change any part of the system at any time.
+- Collective code ownership is where everyone is empowered to change any part of the system at any time.
-- If it's working you shouldn't be able to tell that an individual wrote a certain piece of the software - individual coding styles on a large code base are bad.
+- If it's working you shouldn't be able to tell that an individual wrote a particular bit of the software.
-- Prevents silos of knowledge.
+- Working this way prevents knowledge getting stuck in silos.

 ---